KhartesViewer/khartes/README.md

 The `Voxel size in μm` value is, as the name suggests, the physical spacing, in μm (micrometers), between adjacent voxels in the image.
-(There is an implicit assumption that the spacing is the same along all 3 axes).
+(There is an implicit assumption that the spacing is the same along all three axes).
 The default value used by khartes, 7.910 μm, corresponds to the spacing for the scrolls used in the Vesuvius Challenge.
 If you change this value, the new value will be stored in your current